maheshj01/searchfield/README.md

 - to Search 🔍.
 - to position and define height of each Suggestion Item
+- show suggestions of custom type (not just String)
+- lazy load the suggestions from Network with custom loading widget
 - to show dynamic suggestions as an overlay above the widgets or in the widget tree.
 - to define max number of items visible in the viewport 📱
 - to filter out the suggestions with a custom logic.